ChainShot/Chainlink-Content/projects/API Calls/0.8.4/Request Path/task.md

 ## Request Path

-In this example, there's only value we are trying to retrieve: the average rainfall for the state of Iowa in September 2021.
+In this example, there's only one value we are trying to retrieve: **the average rainfall for the state of Iowa in September 2021**.
 This value is available through [the rainfall API](http://rainfall-oracle.com/), however it is buried inside of a bigger JSON object.
 We'll need to set a request path to  retrieve the data!

 Let's see a simpler example: